• Skip to primary navigation

 You can use less chicken thighs in this soup to eat more sustainably.
 That will also help to lower the cost.

-Making my Chicken Bacon and Vegetable Soup
+Prep my Chicken and Bacon Soup in Advance

 You can prep the carrots, onion and thyme in advance.
 Just refrigerate in separate, covered prep bowls.